ractivejs/ractivejs.github.io/docs/extend/components.md

 Here we get a reference to the parent components through the [findParent()](../api/instance-methods.md#ractivefindparent) method and informing it whether the client is in a valid state or not by invoking either *clientIsValid()* or *clientIsInvalid()*.

 __Note:__ when referencing the parent, we are creating a dependency in that any parent that makes use of the child component will have to provide the *clientIsValid* and *clientIsInvalid* methods, even if that parent has no interest in whether the client is valid or not.
-If *events* was used instead, the parent could simply ignore those events without Javascript throwing error about missing methods!
+If *events* were used instead, the parent could simply ignore those events without Javascript throwing error about missing methods!

 In addition to the [findParent()](../api/instance-methods.md#ractivefindparent) method, Ractive also supports the [parent](../api/instance-properties.md#ractiveparent) and [root](../api/instance-properties.md#ractiveroot) properties, that returns the direct **parent** of the current component and the **root** Ractive instance respectively.